-The annual interaction design conference organized by IxDA, takes place in Helsinki from 2-4 March 2016: three days of presentations and workshops.
+The annual interaction design conference organized by IxDA, takes place in New York from 4-8 February 2017: four days of presentations and workshops.
 You will have unique opportunities to share your point of view and get inspired by stories from around the world.
-Sami Niemelä (Finland) and Peter Bihr (Germany) are the conference co-chairs, supported by Otto Virta.
+Josh Clark, John Payne and Liz Danzico are the conference co-chairs.

 Founded in 2011, the Interaction Awards recognize and celebrate examples of excellence in interaction design across domains, platforms, environments and cultures.
 The Awards are an annual competition seeking out work that embodies and improves meaningful relationships between people and the products and services they use.
-For 2015/2016, the Awards are led by MJ Broadbent (United States) and Thomas Kueber (Germany).
+For 2016/2017, the Awards are led by Thomas Kueber (Germany) and Molly Wright Steenson (United States).

 Thomas Kueber (Germany)